コンテンツにスキップ

 Photo by Wen-You Cai, courtesy Cai Studio

-As the smoke cleared, volunteer staff gathered around the fuse and worked to extinguish the smoldering fuse.
-Then, remove the cardboard and peel off one more layer of paper.
-Each time I peeled off the paper, a new layer appeared, and the outline gradually became clearer, revealing a large cherry blossom flower.
+As the smoke cleared, volunteer staff gathered around the fuse and began putting out the smoldering fuse.
+They then removed the cardboard and peeled off the layers of paper, one by one.
+With each peel, a new layer was revealed, and the outline gradually became clearer, revealing a large cherry blossom.

 Photo by Wen-You Cai, courtesy Cai Studio